 Part of planning for your future involves making educated decisions about managing your wealth and savings.
-Our Financial Services Representatives have the knowledge to guide you through the increasingly complex roadmap of investments that are available to you in today’s growing financial market.
+Our Financial Professionals have the knowledge to guide you through the increasingly complex roadmap of investments that are available to you in today’s growing financial market.

 An investment is an up-front commitment of capital to purchase financial products with the intention of generating future profit based on interest or appreciation of the capital invested.
 Most investments also contain the risk that investors may lose part or all of their investment.
 Investors should be aware of the risk/return potential of any investment products they consider for purchase, as typically the greater the return potential of a given investment, the greater the risk potential.
 Investors should also consider their own comfort with risk, the length of time they have to invest, the fees charged by the investments they are considering, and their ultimate goal for the investment when making investment decisions.

 There are three basic types of investments (called asset classes):